-- Total harvest area cannot exceed 2500 acres per year - Total Thin area cannot exceed 2000 acres per year - Total Variable Retention area cannot exceed 1500 acres per year - Even flow constraints - Total volume harvested cannot change from the maximum by more than 40% - No restriction on total thin area change - Total variable retention level cannot change more than 25% from max - Total standing inventory cannot change by more than 25% from the max
+- Total volume harvested cannot change from the maximum by more than 40% - No restriction on total thin area change - Total variable retention level cannot change more than 25% from max - Total standing inventory cannot change by more than 25% from the max estimates on what can be expected to occur over a 100-year time frame.

 The following forest modeling graphs are derived from the current database for Savage River State Forest as of March 2011.
-The forest modeling projections below are estimates on what can be expected to occur over a 100-year time frame.
+The forest modeling projections below are